West Digital Television

-West Digital Television is an Australian digital television network jointly owned by Seven West Media and WIN Corporation.
+West Digital Television is an Australian digital television network jointly owned by Southern Cross Media Group and WIN Corporation.
 It broadcasts free-to-air on a number of digital terrestrial transmitters in regional and remote areas of Western Australia, as well as free-to-view on the Viewer Access Satellite Television service.
 The network began as an affiliate of Network 10, remaining so until 1 July 2016, when it switched to the Nine Network.
 On 1 July 2021, it returned to Network 10, broadcasting a direct feed of NEW-10 Perth.

 The network is similar to other joint ventures already available in Tasmania, Mildura, Darwin and Central and Eastern Australia.
 As Seven Regional WA consists of three different stations licensed in Albany/Bunbury, Kalgoorlie and Geraldton, and a fourth licensed to the rest of the state as part of the Remote Commercial Television Licence scheme, West Digital Television's network is made up of four separate stations.
 Each of the four stations trade as West Digital Television Pty Ltd.